 Paying a Few Months Upfront

-Your income will have very little bearing on your application if the landlord is already receiving the entirety of the year’s rent (remember that the security deposit is still required in case there is any damages or issues with the apartment during your occupancy).
+Your income will have minimal bearing on your application if the landlord is already receiving the entirety of the year’s rent (remember that the security deposit is still required in case there is any damages or issues with the apartment during your occupancy).

-Just be cautious with this approach because some landlords may want this rent money to apply for the last five to six months of the lease, so you’ll need funds to make it through the beginning of your lease.
+Just be cautious with this approach because some landlords may want this rent money to apply for the last five to six months of the lease, so you’ll need funds to make it through the beginning of your contract.

 Getting a Guarantor

 If you’re not able to pay any money upfront, it may be time to turn to your social network for help.

 Either a parent, a close relative or a friend may be able to help you out by becoming your guarantor and guaranteeing your lease.